15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Abstract

 \section{Abstract}

-We explain a classical construction of del Pezzo surfaces of degree $d\ge 4$ as order 2 congruences of lines in $\bbP^3$ whose focal surface is a quartic surface with $20-d$ ordinary double points.
-Then we study the case $d = 5$ and explain how any 15-nodal quartic surface can be realized in 6 different ways as the focal surface of a congruence of lines and also as a hyperplane section of the Castelnuovo-Richmond-Igusa quartic hypersurface in $\bbP^4$ leading to the proof of rationality of the moduli space of 15-nodal quartic surfaces.
-We describe some other models of such surfaces:degree 5-nodal quartic surfaces, 10-nodal sextic surfaces in $\bbP^4$ and nonsingular surfaces of degree 10 in $\bbP^6$.
-Finally we study some birational involutions of a 15-nodal quartic surfaces which as we will show in a subsequent Part 2 of the paper jointly with I. Shimada generate the whole group of birational automorphisms of a general 15 nodal quartic surface.
+We explain a classical construction of a del Pezzo surface of degree $d = 4$ or $5$ as a smooth order $2$ congruence of lines in $\bbP^3$ whose focal surface is a quartic surface $X_{20-d}$ with $20-d$ ordinary double points.
+We also show that $X_{15}$ can be realized as a hyperplane section of the Castelnuovo-Richmond-Igusa quartic hypersurface in $\bbP^4$.
+This leads to the proof of rationality of the moduli space of $15$-nodal quartic surfaces.
+We discuss some other birational models of $X_{15}$: quartic symmetroids, $5$-nodal quartic surfaces, $10$-nodal sextic surfaces in $\bbP^4$ and nonsingular surfaces of degree 10 in $\bbP^6$.
+Finally we study some birational involutions of a 15-nodal quartic surface which, as it is shown in Part 2 of the paper jointly with I. Shimada, belong to a finite set of generators of the group of birational automorphisms of a general $15$ nodal quartic surface.